 The Wine Guy and Bibliotheka helped us expand our palette beyond the syrupy sweet.
 Sec and demisec Merlot, Pinot Noir, and especially Feteasca Negra (a local specialty) challenged what we though we knew about Romanian wine.
 And Reciproc Café, right across the street from Parcul Botanic, became our favorite spot to stop for a drink in the Old Town.
 Their packed menu featured local wines and beers from everywhere – town microbrews to regional favorites to German imports.
 We could even bring some goodies home to add to our collection.

 Uber↗ is available in Timisoara, but we didn’t utilize it during our stay.
 On the night we arrived at the airport, we simply couldn’t book a single car though the app.
 We waited and tried for the better part of an hour before giving up and hopping on the E4b bus instead.
 Most buses from Traian Vuia end at the city center, but those with the “b” designation continue on to Timisoara Nord train station.
-We didn’t have any lei when we arrived and the ATMs at the airport refused to give us any, but luckily one machine had a built-in automated currency exchange.
-We swapped a couple euros and were on our way.
+We didn’t have any lei when we arrived and, temporarily sans debit cards as we waited on replacements, couldn’t get any from the airport ATMs.
+But luckily one machine had a built-in automated currency exchange; we swapped a couple euros and were on our way.
 For the equivalent of $0.65 US, we were dropped just 10 minutes’ walk from our apartment.

 The city buses and trams were great for getting around and essential for visiting the Village Museum.
 Tickets are sold at almost any kiosk and cost 2 lei apiece (around $0.50 US).